Heterogeneous message passing for heterogeneous networks: Numerical results

 \section{Numerical results}

 We estimate the spectral density of the graph Laplacian of the real networks in our corpus.
-The ground-truth estimate of the density, namely $\rho(z)$, is obtained using the standard numerical library LAPACK~\cite{lapack}.
+The spectral properties of the Laplacian are important for many graph applications, including graph invariants (e.g., connectivity, expanding properties, genus, diameter, mean distance and chromatic number), partition problems (e.g, graph bisection, connectivity and separation, isoperimetric numbers, maximum cut, clustering, graph partition), and optimization problems (e.g., cutwidth, bandwidth, min-p-sum problems, ranking, scaling, quadratic assignment problem)~\cite{merris94, chung03, chung97, biyikoglu07}.
+We estimate the ground-truth density, namely $\rho(z)$, using the standard numerical library LAPACK~\cite{lapack}.
 This method requires a time that scales as the cube of the network size.

-NMP approximations, denoted with $\tilde{\rho}(z)$, are instead obtained using the above-described procedure.
+NMP approximations, denoted with $\tilde{\rho}(z)$, are instead obtained numerically solving Eqs.~(9-10).
 We consider different levels of approximations.
 We always set $r_{\min} = -1$; we consider $r_{\max} =0$, $r_{\max} =1$ and $r_{\max}=2$; we vary the value of the parameter $K$.
 For $K = N \geq | N_{\max}^r|$, no heterogeneous approximation is {\it de facto} implemented, and the above approach reduces to the one already considered in Ref.~\cite{cantwell2019message}.

 The densities $\rho(z)$ and $\tilde{\rho}(z)$ are computed for $z \in [0, 10]$ and with a resolution $dz = 0.2$.
 In particular, we normalize the densities within the interval $[0, 10]$.
 In the NMP approximations, we use $\epsilon = 0.1$ as the value of the broadening parameter, see Ref. ~\cite{cantwell2019message} for details.
 All numerical tests are performed on a server with Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz CPUs and $378$ GB of RAM.